 This capstone course focuses on the integration and synthesis of previous knowledge in information systems.
-Adapting information systems and technology to meet the needs of the ever-changing business environment is included.
 Utilizing information systems and technology to address topics and problems in many functional areas such as marketing, accounting, human resources and management information are stressed.
+The adaption of information systems and technology to meet the needs of the ever-changing business environment will also be addressed.
 Case studies will reinforce lectures.
 Prerequisite: MBA 605.